microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/More on Functions.md

 This is an _untyped function call_ and is generally best avoided because of the unsafe `any` return type.

-If need to accept an arbitrary function but don't intend to call it, the type `() => void` is generally safer.
+If you need to accept an arbitrary function but don't intend to call it, the type `() => void` is generally safer.

 ## Rest Parameters and Arguments